-At 1,500 watts, a ceramic space heater can put out 5,100 BTUs.
+At 1,500 watts, ceramic electric space heaters can put out up to 5,100 BTUs.
 That is powerful enough to sufficiently heat a room of about 150 square feet.
-Most ceramic space heaters also have energy-efficient settings that allow the heater to operate at lower power, around 900 watts.
+Most ceramic electric space heaters also have energy-efficient settings that allow the heater to operate at lower power—usually around 900 watts—to save energy.

 Thermostat and Timer

 Ceramic heaters have thermostats that users can operate to control the temperature settings, so the heater automatically turns off when the room reaches a certain temperature.
 Heaters have manual and digital thermostats.
 Manual heaters have a dial with + and – sides that control the thermostat temperature but do not support the dialing in of specific temperature settings.